 Other resources include —

-- Guide to Aerosol Delivery Devices for Respiratory Therapists: Now in its third edition, this booklet contains the latest information on the nebulizers, MDIs, and DPIs your patients use to treat their chronic respiratory conditions.
-It’s free for AARC members and you can even earn 6 CRCE credits by taking a post test.
+- Guide to Aerosol Delivery Devices for Respiratory Therapists: Now in its fourth edition, this booklet contains the latest information on the nebulizers, MDIs, and DPIs your patients use to treat their chronic respiratory conditions.
+It’s free for AARC members and you can even earn 6 CRCE credits by taking a post-test.

 - Pulmonary Disease Management Community: Available at no extra cost to members, this online community is a great place to network with fellow RTs who have a special interest in helping asthma, cystic fibrosis, and other lung disease patients manage their conditions.